akiipli/Allan/README.md

 # Allan
+Place GL_SDL_hybrid to c drive.
 Place Allan to your windows c drive.

-Place SDL-1.2.15 to your c drive too.
+Place SDL-1.2.15 to your c drive too (developing).
 Copy runtime librarys to Windows/SysWOW64.

 Place Trips Code to c drive.